 In Clark County, 60% of funding for waivers is provided by the Federal government, and 40% is provided by the generosity of our community through the Developmental Disabilities of Clark County tax levy.

 If you are still living with family and do not have a waiver, you may be eligible for some funding through the Family Needs Assistance program (FNA).
 FNA covers such services as respite care, adaptive equipment, home modifications, and some therapies.
 Contact your Path Coordinator for help in applying for this funding.

 When there is not enough funding available to meet the needs of those needing services, a person has the option of being placed on a waiting list.
-However, our Path Coordinators will try to find other ways to meet your needs.
+However, our SSAs will try to find other ways to meet your needs.

 The links below are for informational purposes, are not all-inclusive, and do not indicate endorsement by Developmental Disabilities of Clark County.